apache/cassandra-website/src/download.md

 ### Installation from Debian packages

-* For tick-tock releases, the `<release series>` is the release number, without dot, and with an appended `x`, so `31x`, `32x`, …
+* For the `<release series>` specify the major version number, without dot, and with an appended `x`.
+* The latest `<release series>` is `311x`.
-* For older pre-tick-tock releases, the `<release series>` is the major version number, without dot, and with an appended `x`.
-So currently it can one of `21x`, `22x` or `30x`.
+* For older releases, the `<release series>` can one of `30x`, `22x`, or `21x`.

-* Add the Apache repository of Cassandra to `/etc/apt/sources.list.d/cassandra.sources.list`, for example for version 3.10:
+* Add the Apache repository of Cassandra to `/etc/apt/sources.list.d/cassandra.sources.list`, for example for the latest 3.11 version:

 ```
-echo "deb http://www.apache.org/dist/cassandra/debian 310x main" | sudo tee -a /etc/apt/sources.list.d/cassandra.sources.list
+echo "deb http://www.apache.org/dist/cassandra/debian 311x main" | sudo tee -a /etc/apt/sources.list.d/cassandra.sources.list
 ```

 * Add the Apache Cassandra repository keys: